AHaliq/MorphismMeetupsNotes/1-pre-req.typ

       }),
     ),
   )
-  Note that we used dashed arrows to indicate uniqueness.
+  Note that dashed arrows indicate unique morphisms.
 ] <slice-not-thin>

 #definition(name: "Opposite Category")[The category with all morphisms domain and codomain swapped